Introduction

 Chest Trauma Overview

 Chest trauma represents a significant challenge in emergency medicine and trauma care, encompassing a broad spectrum of injuries ranging from minor rib fractures to life-threatening thoracic organ damage.
-Accidents falls, assaults and motor vehicle collisions (MVCs) are common chest trauma etiologies.
+Accidents, falls, assaults, and motor vehicle collisions are common chest trauma etiologies.
 Chest trauma is the second most frequently occurring unintentional traumatic injury and the third most common cause of death after abdominal injury and head trauma in patients with polytrauma.[1]
-Chest trauma results in the highest mortality, reaching up to 60% in some studies.[2]
+Chest trauma results in the highest mortality, reaching up to 60%, according to some study results.[2]
 In patients with severe trauma, 25% of deaths are due to chest trauma.[3]
 Thus, this condition is a leading contributor to morbidity and mortality worldwide.
 Injury to any vital midthoracic organ can progress rapidly.
 Prompt recognition, assessment, and appropriate management of chest trauma are essential to mitigate associated complications and improve patient outcomes.

 Anatomy of the Midthoracic Region